 The Professional Standards Committee operates under its own Committee Charter, meets every fortnight, and members have important regulatory responsibilities delegated by the Law Society Council.

 Professional Standards Committee members are appointed on a two-year basis.
-From 2021, the Law Society is introducing a biennial application and review process for committee members that will open in early October and close in late November.
+Our biennial application process opens in early October and closes in late November, notified in our member newsletter Hearsay.
 Successful applicants will be notified in December, ahead of the following two-year term.

 Workload and responsibility